tetracorp/dungeons-of-avalon/docs/_posts/2019-06-04-version-differences.md

 * __Date__: April 1992 (_Amiga Fun_), August 1998 onward (disk image)

 Based on file dates, this appears to be identical to the above except for DAT/Dung, which would be modified on play.
-They differ only be minutes: this one modified the directory DAT on 12 Aug 1998 at 16:40:01 and its file Dung seconds later at 16:40:05; the previous ADF's DAT and Dung were modified at 16:42:28 and 16:42:31 respectively.
+They differ only by minutes: this one modified the directory DAT on 12 Aug 1998 at 16:40:01 and its file Dung seconds later at 16:40:05; the previous ADF's DAT and Dung were modified at 16:42:28 and 16:42:31 respectively.